activeloopai/deeplake/README.md

 For more advanced data pipelines like uploading large datasets or applying many transformations, please see [docs](http://docs.activeloop.ai).

-## Things you can do with Hub
-* Store large datasets with version-control
-* Collaborate as in Google Docs: Multiple data scientists working on the same data in sync with no interruptions
-* Access from multiple machines simultaneously
-* Integration with your ML tools like Numpy, Dask, PyTorch, or TensorFlow.
-* Create arrays as big as you want
-* Take a quick look on your data without redundant manipulations/in a matter of seconds/etc.

 ## Use Cases
 * **Aerial images**: [Satellite and drone imagery](https://activeloop.ai/usecase/intelinair)
 * **Medical Images**: Volumetric images such as MRI or Xray